blurpy/qa40xw/README.md

 Please read the manual for the Analyzer software to understand how to use the QA402.
 This app offers a lot of the functionality of the Windows software, but is not feature complete.

+**Note:** QA40x does not expose all the APIs that QA401H offers yet, so some features are disabled in the user interface for now.

 ### Analyze mode